 Studying Data Science in Georgia

-The most exciting thing about Atlanta may be its technology & innovation centers.
+One exciting thing about Atlanta is its technology & innovation centers.
 If you haven’t visited Atlanta Tech Village, TechSquare Labs, FlatironCity, or any of the city’s other accelerators, now is the time.

 Two other important names for data scientists to remember are the Technology Association of Georgia (TAG), which serves as a hub of useful info (e.g. jobs, events, training, etc.), and the open-membership Advanced Technology Development Center (ATDC), which is a major start-up initiative.